Far14z/oop-sample/README.md

 ## oop-sample

 ## summary
-Sample console demostration to demostrate to use Domain Driven Desing in C#
+Sample console application to demonstrate to use POO and Domain Driven Design in C#.